dmartzol/dxfmaps/README.md

 ## Features

-- [ ] Convenient SVG and <del>DXF</del> formats to import into CNC software for processing and cut.
+- [X] Convenient SVG and DXF formats to import into CNC software for processing and cut.
-- [ ] Specify the desired width of the final SVG/DXF.
+- [X] Specify the desired width of the final SVG/DXF.
-- [x] Generate a vector map of all countries in a continent by just specifying the name of the continent.
+- [X] Generate a vector map of all countries in a continent by just specifying the name of the continent.
-- [x] Generate a map reducing the number of points in it by simplifying polygons.
+- [X] Generate a map reducing the number of points in it by simplifying polygons.
 - [ ] Generate a map of all the provinces/states in a country specifying the name of the country.

 ## Installation